 Valuable technical knowledge combined with skills such as project management will make you a prime candidate for management positions.
 You can expect to earn a median annual salary of about $97,792 as an IT manager.

 Majoring in criminal justice is ideal for students who wish to work in law enforcement or government agencies.
-You will take courses on judicial process, the psychology of crime, and juvenile justice system.
+You will take courses on judicial process, the psychology of crime, and the juvenile justice system.
 Valuable skills that you’ll gain in this field of study are critical thinking, analysis, and ethical reasoning.

 As a police officer or detective, you can expect to earn a median annual salary of $62,960.
 Increased wages can be earned from those who are bilingual or have relevant college degrees.